albar965/littlenavmap-manual/en/APPENDIX.md

 * Magnetic variance is partially not set \(for example VORDME Cambridge Bay YCB\) or inconsistent between airports an adjacent navaids.
 This is an error in the source.
 * Airports are misplaced \(for example Cabo San Lucas, MM15 in Mexico\) compared to the background maps.
 This is an error in the source data and cannot be fixed.
 * Map printouts can be fuzzy since they depend on screen resolution.
 As a workaround increase the size of the visible map window.
-* Very long route legs can dissappear from the map when zooming in.
+* Very long route legs can disappear from the map when zooming in.
 The label is still visible though.

 ## How to report a Bug {#how-to-report-a-bug}